 s = (7 + 8 + 9) ÷ 2 = 12

-Uses: Land surveying, architecture, design, and geometry problems where the height is unknown.
+This formula finds its applications in land surveying, architecture, design, and in geometry problems when the height of a triangle is unknown.

 The SAS method is used when you know two sides of a triangle and the included angle between them.
 It uses trigonometry to calculate the area directly without needing the height.
 This method is especially useful in navigation, engineering, and trigonometry-based problems.